Medical Policy: 07.03.06

 Prior approval is required.
 Submit a prior approval now.

-Lung or lobar lung transplantation may be considered medically necessary in patients with end-stage disease of lung parenchyma, airway and pulmonary vasculature that is not amenable to maximum alternative medical and surgical therapies when one the following criteria are met:
+Lung or lobar lung transplantation and retransplantation may be considered medically necessary in patients with end-stage disease of lung parenchyma, airway and pulmonary vasculature that is not amenable to maximum alternative medical and surgical therapies when one the following criteria are met:

 - Severe, progressive symptoms with a functional status of New York Heart Association (NYHA) class III or IV despite optimal medical management, resulting in an unacceptable quality of life